Sergey Nivens - Fotolia

-The growing availability of big data platforms and big data analytics tools is helping organizations gather and analyze data in search of valuable business information and insights that can help them improve their products and services.
+The growing availability of big data platforms and big data analytics software is helping organizations gather and analyze data in search of valuable business information and insights that can help them improve their products and services.

 Types of big data to analyze

-However, today, with computing platforms providing scalable storage and computational ability, there are few limitations on the volume of data that can be analyzed.
+However, today, with computing platforms providing scalable storage and computational abilities, there are few limitations on the volume of data that can be analyzed.
 This suggests scenarios in which real-time predictive analytics and access to large volumes of the right data can lead to improved business performance.
-The opportunities lie with the ability to blend and analyze the different kinds of big data, such as:
+These opportunities lie in the ability to blend and analyze different kinds of big data, such as the following:

 Transaction data.
 A big data platform provides the ability to capture greater volumes of structured transaction data spanning much greater periods of time.
-This enables the analysis of a broader array of transaction types, extending beyond point-of-sale or e-commerce purchases to include behavior transactions, such as those captured through logging of Internet clickstream data by Web servers.
+This enables the analysis of a broader array of transaction types, extending beyond point-of-sale or e-commerce purchases to include behavior transactions, such as those captured through logging of internet clickstream data by web servers.

-Human-generated data.
-Unstructured data contained in emails, documents, images, audio files, video files, and data streamed through blogs, wikis and -- especially -- social media channels provides fertile ground for using text analytics capabilities to enhance analyses.
+Human-generated data. unstructured data contained in emails, documents, images, audio files, video files, and data streamed through blogs, wikis and -- especially -- social media channels provides fertile ground for using text analytics capabilities to enhance analyses.

 Machine and sensor data.
-This includes data that's created or generated by functional devices such as smart utility meters, intelligent thermostats, factory machinery and network-connected home appliances.
-These devices can be configured to automatically communicate with other nodes in a connected mesh as well as a centralized server that can support analysis of the data.
+This includes data that's created or generated by functional devices, such as smart utility meters, intelligent thermostats, factory machinery and network-connected home appliances.
+These devices can be configured to automatically communicate with other nodes in a connected mesh, as well as a centralized server that can support analysis of the data.

 Customer analytics.
 This includes analyzing customer demographics, behaviors and characteristics to develop models for segmenting customers, predicting churn and making next-best-offer recommendations to help with customer retention.

 Sales and marketing analytics.
 There are two types of marketing use cases.
-The first involves using analytical models to improve how customer-facing applications make direct recommendations to the customer.
-Examples include better identifying opportunities for cross-selling and upselling, decreasing abandoned shopping carts and generally improving the accuracy of integrated recommendation engines.
+The involves using analytical models to improve how customer-facing applications make direct recommendations to the customer.
+Examples include better identifying opportunities for cross-selling and up-selling, decreasing shopping carts and generally improving the accuracy of integrated recommendation engines.

 Cybersecurity.
 Massive cybersecurity attacks on companies such as Target, Sony and Anthem highlight a growing need for businesses to rapidly recognize when cyberattacks occur.
 Identifying potential attacks involves building analytical models for monitoring massive amounts of data reflecting network activities and corresponding access behaviors to identify suspicious patterns that might indicate a breach.

 Price optimization.
-Retailers looking to maximize overall profitability for product sales may develop analytical models that combine a variety of data streams, including competitors' prices, sales transactions across many geographic regions (to review demand), and information on production, inventories and the supply chain (to monitor supply).
+Retailers looking to maximize overall profitability for product sales may develop analytical models that combine a variety of data streams, including competitors' prices; sales transactions across many geographic regions to review demand; and information on production, inventories and the supply chain to monitor supply.
 The resulting models can be used to dynamically adjust product prices up when supplies are low, demand is on the increase and competitors are unable to deliver, or down when inventory needs to be cleared as seasonal demand shifts.